|

 TruTrak one- or two-axis autopilots, and many Garmin options,

 including a 430 system.
-The AMD Zodiac 650 on display at
+The AMD CH 650 on display at

 AirVenture 2008 was equipped with the new EFD1000 Pro primary